 1 Zion Park Blvd, St Route 9, Springdale, UT 84767, map

-Zion National Park offers spectacular views, amazing hikes, and can be reached via its two major roads.
-It’s a great place to visit for anyone as it offers a wide range of ways to experience the canyon, including scenic views from the road and hiking through them.
+Zion National Park offers stunning views, hikes, and can be reached via its two major roads.
+It’s a great place to visit for any fitness level and offers a wide range of ways to experience the canyon, including scenic views from the road and hiking through them.

 4304 Bullfrog, Lake Powell, UT 84533, map

 It’s most well known for Horseshoe Bend but offers a lot to explore in its 1.2 million-acre national park.
 If you’re up for a challenging hike, we highly recommend Reflection Canyon.
-It’s by far one of our favorite spots in the park and quiet.
+It’s by far one of our favorite spots in the park and very quiet.
+You can even camp there to take in the night sky.

 Chinle, AZ 86503, map